essodjolo/bible/README.md

 # BIBLE

-The Bible in computer readable formats (YAML, JSON, etc.).
+The Bible in computer readable formats (YAML, JSON, API, etc.).
 We worked on YAML version, but we also include a Python script to a JSON from the YAML.
 You can also use any other tool to conver from YAML or JSON to your desired format.

 ## Structure